-Learning outcome: To better one's research ability and the ability to make use of outside resources.
-Strengthen one's ability to define and make use of new terms/words.
-To better one's essay writing and comparison ability.
+Learning outcome: Learn how to research and use outside resources.
+Strengthen their ability to define and use make use of new terms/words.
+Essay righting ability.
+Increase the ability of comparison.

 - 1. How does Passive Resistance or the concepts of the Satyagraha Campaign differ from armed resistance?
 What makes Passive Resistance such a powerful means of protest? - 2.
-What is a martyr and why were Valliama R Munuswami and Swami Nagappen Padayachee considered to be martyrs? - 3.
+What is a Martyr and why were Valliama R Munuswami and Swami Nagappen Padayachee considered to be martyrs? - 3.
 There were two laws that the South African Indian Community were protesting against in the Campaign prior to 1913.
 Describe and name these laws and write a paragraph on why you believe that these laws were so humiliating. - 4.
 There is a picture in this section of the booklet of Gandhi 'recovering' at Rev Doke's house.
 What was he recovering from?
 What caused this event? - 5.
-What helped the Satyagraha Campaign gain much needed momentum once more in 1913? - 6.
+What helped the Satyagraha Campaign gain much needed momentum once more in 1913. - 6.
 Gandhi's treatment of women can be described as extremely forward thinking for the times.
 Discuss whether you agree or disagree with this statement. - 7.
-What was the aim of the Campaign led by Gandhi's wife Kasturbai and how did they achieve it? - 8.
-Write an essay on the final stage of the Campaign (the coal miners' strike) explaining how it progressed and eventually led to the Gandhi-Smuts agreement.
+What was the aim of the Campaign led by Gandhi's wife Kasturbai and how did they achieve it. - 8.
+Write an essay on the final stage of the Campaign (the coal miner's strike) And how it progressed and eventually led to the Gandhi-Smuts agreement.